 Such verifications could be formal or informal.
 In 2001, for example, the United States asked the United Kingdom to confirm that the Governments of Guernsey, the Isle of Man, and Jersey had the authority to conclude bilateral tax information exchange agreements with the United States.
-The United Kingdom provided an instrument of "entrustment" verifying the sub-national territorial units of the United Kingdom had the requisite competence and authority to conclude such treaties.93
+The United Kingdom provided an instrument of "entrustment" verifying the sub-national territorial units of the United Kingdom had the requisite competence and authority to conclude such treaties.
+93

 What happens if the potential partner cannot confirm the foreign institution's treaty-making capacity?
 A State (or its institution) has several options.
 It could opt not to conclude the treaty at all.
 Or, it could revise the treaty to make it with the foreign State responsible for the institution in question.
-For example, when the United States determined that the Cayman Islands lacked the necessary entrustment to sign a tax information exchange agreement in its own name, the United States concluded the agreement with the United Kingdom, which acted on behalf of the Cayman Islands.94 And when the United States of British Colombia had concluded a significant agreement concerning the Skagit River, they stepped in to "consent" to and indemnify that agreement via a treaty of their own.95 best regarded as political commitments or contracts.
+For example, when the United States determined that the Cayman Islands lacked the necessary entrustment to sign a tax information exchange agreement in its own name, the United States concluded the agreement with the United Kingdom, which acted on behalf of the Cayman Islands.
+And when the United States and Canada discovered that the city of Seattle and the Province of British Colombia had concluded a significant agreement concerning the Skagit River, they stepped in to "consent" to and indemnify that agreement via a treaty of their own.

+Can a State institution authorized to conclude a treaty with a foreign institution enter into that treaty if it cannot confirm the foreign institution's capacity to do so?
+Unfortunately, there is substantial evidence of inter-institutional agreements arising without clear authorization from one or more responsible State(s).
+Many of these agreements may be best regarded as political commitments or contracts.
 At least some of them, however, bear the markers of a treaty.
-For example, in 2000, the U.S. state of Missouri concluded a Memorandum of Agreement with the Canadian province of Manitoba where they agreed to jointly cooperate in opposing certain inter-basin water transfer projects contemplated by U.S. federal law.97 Other States have experienced similar problems.
-By the end of the twentieth century, for example, the Canadian province of Quebec had reportedly concluded some 230 unauthorized "ententes" with foreign governments, nearly 60% of which were with foreign States.98 At present, it does not seem a good practice to regard such agreements as treaties, especially if it later becomes clear one or more of the institutions involved had no capacity to conclude treaties in its own name.
+For example, in 2000, the U.S. state of Missouri concluded a Memorandum of Agreement with the Canadian province of Manitoba where they agreed to jointly cooperate in opposing certain inter-basin water transfer projects contemplated by U.S. federal law.
+Other States have experienced similar problems.
+By the end of the twentieth century, for example, the Canadian province of Quebec had reportedly concluded some 230 unauthorized "ententes" with foreign governments, nearly 60% of which were with foreign States.
+At present, it does not seem a good practice to regard such agreements as treaties, especially if it later becomes clear one or more of the institutions involved had no capacity to conclude treaties in its own name.
 Nonetheless, it is an area worthy of further State attention and discussion.